Phasmophobia update teaches ghosts to turn corners and open doors

-The horrible apparitions of indie cooperative horror game Phasmophobia are now at the very least as smart as the Velociraptors from 1993 movie Jurassic Park: They can open doors.
+The horrible apparitions of indie cooperative horror game Phasmophobia are now at the very least as smart as the velociraptors from 1993 movie Jurassic Park, because they can open doors.
 Why would they open doors?
-I don't really know actually, because they can walk through doors.
-Either way, the banner feature of the March 6th patch is an overall improvement to the Ghost's AI.
+I don't really know actually, because surely ghosts should just walk through them.
+Either way, the banner feature of the March 6 patch is an overall improvement to the ghost's AI.

 You can read the full details of the update on Steam.
 If you're not familiar with Phasmophobia, well, we gave it best co-op game of 2020.